MintyTrebor/QRPlay/ardunio-ide/readme.md

 Needs the following Libraries Installed from the library Manager via Sketch - Include Library - Manage Libraries
 - ezButton

-If you choose to use a 3wire RGB LED then you will also need
-- FastLED

 Also need to download the following github library as a zip and manually install via Sketch - Include Library - Add .zip library https://github.com/MintyTrebor/ESP32QRCodeReader/tree/master